NOVE’s commitments to privacy and data protection

-If data subjects wish to exercise any of these rights, they are invited to send a motivated request to info@NOVE.eu.
-NOVE endeavours to react to a request to exercise any of the rights listed hereunder without undue delay and in any event within one month from receipt of said request.
+If data subjects wish to exercise any of these rights, they are invited to send a motivated request to firstname.lastname@example.org.
+NOVE endeavours to react to a request to exercise any of the rights listed hereunder without undue delay and in any event within one month from the receipt of such request.

 Right of access